serverless-operations/serverless-apigateway-service-proxy/README.md

 Define something to setting of AWS services you want to integrate with under `custom > apiGatewayServiceProxy` and run `serverless deploy`.

 ### Kinesis
+Here is syntax for Kinesis proxy in serverless.yml.
 ```yaml
 custom:
   apiGatewayServiceProxy: